-The increase in goodwill in our Other Businesses segment during the twelve months ended July 31, 2010 was due to the acquisitions of Mint Software Inc. and Medfusion, Inc. The increase in goodwill in our Employee Management Solutions segment during the twelve months ended July 31, 2009 was due to the acquisition of PayCycle, Inc. See Note 7.
+We had no accumulated goodwill impairment losses at July 31, 2009.
+The increase in goodwill in our Other Businesses segment during the twelve months ended July 31, 2010 was due to the acquisitions of Mint Software Inc. and Medfusion, Inc. See Note 7.
+See Note 2 for a description of the goodwill impairment charge we recorded in fiscal 2011 for our Intuit Health reporting unit, which is part of our Other Businesses segment.